- Explore the cobblestone streets through Bogotá's La Candelaria neighborhood

 - Check out the local music scene with live bands and street festivals.

-Day 3: Arrive in Salento, overnight at a coffee farm
+Day 3: Transfer to Salento, Overnight at a Coffee Farm

 Today, you'll fly to Armenia and will be transferred to the colonial town of Salento, a quaint pueblo surrounded by bright green Andean mountains.
-Despite a rise in tourism over the past decade, this magical place retains an old-world charm with colorful Paisa architecture, musicians on street corners, and an incredible range of handicrafts.
-Near the town center, you’ll find yourself in view of the distinct Quindío wax palms, which are among the highest trees in the world reaching a height of up to 70 meters.
+Despite a rise in tourism over the past decade, this beautiful place retains an old-world charm with colorful Paisa architecture, musicians on street corners, and an incredible range of handicrafts.
+Near the town center, you'll find yourself in view of the distinct Quindío wax palms, which are among the highest trees in the world, reaching a height of up to 230 feet (70 m).

-Near the charming colonial town of Salento, this remarkably lush (and thankfully, protected) cloud forest gives the phrase "verdant green" new meaning.
-Add in the soaring, skinny wax palms – Colombia's national tree – which cheerfully dot the mountainous landscape, and the Valle de Cocora makes for an outstanding hiking opportunity that you won't want to miss.
+Near the charming colonial town of Salento, this remarkably lush (and thankfully protected) cloud forest gives the phrase "verdant green" new meaning.
+Add in the soaring, skinny wax palms—Colombia's national tree—which cheerfully dot the mountainous landscape, and the Valle de Cocora (Cocora Valley) makes for an outstanding hiking opportunity that you won't want to miss.

-Welcome to Medellín!
-You will be picked up at the Medellín airport and then transferred to a hotel nearby.
-Depending on the time of your flight, you can explore on your own, or join a local tour to learn more about this thriving, modern city.
+You'll be picked up at the Medellín airport and then transferred to a hotel nearby.
+Depending on the time of your flight, you can explore on your own or join a local tour to learn more about this thriving, modern city.

 After descending once more on the Metrocable, you'll have a typical Paisa lunch at one of the city's well-known restaurants.
 The rest of the afternoon and evening is yours to enjoy at leisure.